core-wg/resource-directory/draft-ietf-core-resource-directory.md

 That allows the client to interpret the response as links without any further knowledge of what the RD does.
 The Resource Directory MAY replace the contexts with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

+## Endpoint and group lookup

 Endpoint and group lookups result in links to the selected registration resource and group resources.
 Endpoint registration resources are annotated with their endpoint names (ep), domains (d, if present), context (con), endpoint type (et, if present) and lifetime (lt, if present).
 Additional endpoint attributes are added as link attributes to their endpoint link unless their specification says otherwise.
 Group resources are annotated with their group names (gp), domain (d, if present) and multicast address (con, if present).

+While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.
+Clients SHOULD NOT attempt to dereference or manipulate them.

+## Lookup filtering

 Using the Accept Option, the requester can control whether this list is returned in CoRE Link Format (`application/link-format`, default) or its alternate content-formats (`application/link-format+json` or `application/link-format+cbor`).